 What is paw pad hyperkeratosis?

-Paw pad Hyperkeratosis (AKA canine hyperkeratosis) is a skin condition that can occur in dogs.
-It causes thickened or extra skin growth on their paw pads.
+Canine hyperkeratosis is a skin condition that causes thickened or extra skin growth on a dog’s nose or paw pads.
+Without treatment, the skin sometimes cracks, which can lead to secondary infections.
 Although there are varying levels of severity, the crusty, dry growth typically looks like hair.
-This is why it’s often referred to as ‘hairy feet.’
-The dry skin growth is caused by an excess production of keratin.
+This is why it’s often referred to as ‘hairy feet’ and ‘paw pad’ hyperkeratosis.

 Common causes of hyperkeratosis